igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 bits.
 Whenever this specification refers to packets, it is referring only to packets with short headers.

-* Q: The "sQuare signal" bit is toggled every N outgoing packets as explained below in {{squarebit}}.
+* Q: The "sQuare signal" bit is toggled every N outgoing packets, as explained below in {{squarebit}}.

 * L: The "Loss event" bit is set to 0 or 1 according to the Unreported Loss